Human rights in human resources (#HRinHR) is what it takes to bring social justice to the workplace. It’s not political, it’s just being humane.

 So one day, an employee went to this clinic and sought medical help because of elevated BP.
-Employee requested to be brought to the hospital but the clinic invoked the agreement.
+The employee requested to be brought to the hospital but the clinic invoked the agreement.
 The clinic though, advised operations that an employee needs to be brought to a hospital, needing a companion.
-But everyone is busy and leaving their work station can affect performance matrix.
+But everyone is busy and leaving their workstation can affect the performance matrix.

 The manager of the employee was off duty and already at home.
 Since none can or is willing to accompany the employee, he went back to the office to bring the employee to the hospital.

-As a result of the delay, the concerned employee is now under life support for multiple rupture of veins.
+As a result of the delay, the concerned employee is now under life support for multiple ruptures of veins.

-Can you think of a better way to handle the example above?
-It’ll not take an Einstein to figure out the answer.
+Can you think of a better way to handle the situation above?

 Likewise, below are two money-related examples that can be disrespectful to human dignity.